Homemade Vegetarian XO Sauce - The Ultimate Zero Waste Condiment

 • Makes: 1 x 350g jar

 XO sauce gets its incredible depth from slow-cooking finely chopped aromatics in oil until everything is golden, caramelised, and intensely flavoured.
-The key here is making sure your scraps are processed finely in a food processor before they hit the pan - you want a rough paste, not big chunks.
-The nori sheet blended in with the mushrooms and veg is the secret weapon: it gives that slightly briny, oceanic quality that makes you think there is seafood in there even when there isn't.
-Don't skip it.
-And be patient with the cooking - you want everything to cook right down until it's thick, jammy, and deeply golden.
-That's where all the flavour lives.
+The key here is making sure your scraps are processed finely in a food processor before they hit the pan, because you want a rough paste, not big chunks.
+The nori sheet blended in with the mushrooms and veg is what gives that oceanic quality, and it is the one thing I would not leave out.
+And be patient with the cooking, because you want everything to cook right down until it is thick, jammy and deeply golden, and that is where all the flavour lives.
+This is the same thinking behind all my zero waste recipes for kitchen scraps, just taken about as far as it will go.

 Ingredients